TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/FileSystemConventions/ExtensionDirectoryStructure/Index.rst

 .. container:: table-row

    Name
-         locallang\*.xml
+         :code:`locallang\*.xml`

    Description
-         These files contains localizable labels.
+         These files contain localizable labels.
 They can also appear in subdirectories.

 .. container:: table-row

    Name
-         doc/
+         :code:`doc/`

    Description
          This directory contains the extension manual.
 The name may not be